marcoilla/Polimi-RUN-processor/README.md

 | CSV Only | - | `--csv-only` | Generate only sorted CSV files | No | False |
 | Verbose | `-v` | `--verbose` | Print detailed processing information | No | False |

+## Important Note

+To use this application, you need to download the race results PDF from the official race results platform, endu.net.

 ## Contributing
 Pull requests are welcome!
 Please open an issue first to discuss proposed changes.